How to Get From Chiang Mai to Chiang Rai

 Below, we have provided the bus schedules with the best travel times for the Chiang Mai to Chiang Rai route.

-Bus schedules from Chiang Mai to Chiang Rai
+Bus schedule from Chiang Mai to Chiang Rai

 We don’t recommend flying from Chiang Mai to Chiang Rai.
 All flights involve a stopover in Bangkok.
-This makes the total travel time at least 4 hours, which is as long as the bus!
+This makes the total travel time around 4-10.5 hours.

 In addition to the extra time that it will take, flying also produces a lot more (unnecessary) emissions.
 Taking the bus is about 20 times more eco-friendly.

 There are several airlines that offer trips from Chiang Mai to Chiang Rai like AirAsia, NokAir, Thai Smile, and Thai Lion Air.
-One-way ticket prices from Chiang Mai to Chiang Rai range from 2,000 THB ($56.00) to 6,200 THB ($175.00).
+One-way ticket prices from Chiang Mai to Chiang Rai start at 2,000 THB ($61).

 Flights depart from Chiang Mai International Airport (CNX).
 You can easily take a taxi or a tuk-tuk from the Old City to the airport.